ynput/ayon-core/client/ayon_core/pipeline/create/README.md

     "productType": <product type>,

     # Mutable data
-    ## Subset name based on product name template - may change overtime (on context change)
+    ## Product name based on product name template - may change overtime (on context change)
     "productName": <product name>,
     ## Instance is active and will be published
     "active": True,